-At the beginning of the study period in spring 2013, Baffin Bay was experiencing a significant, prolonged drought (Fig. 3).
-In early fall 2013, the drought began to lessen and precipitation patterns more in accordance with long-term monthly averages developed (Fig. 3).
-By spring 2015, El Niño-like conditions developed, which led to several periods of intense rainfall in the Baffin Bay watershed.
-These conditions persisted through spring 2016, during which several additional high rainfall periods were observed (Fig. 3).
+At the beginning of the study period in spring 2013, Baffin Bay was experiencing a significant, prolonged drought (Figure 3).
+In early fall 2013, the drought began to lessen and precipitation patterns accordance with long-term monthly averages developed (Fig. 3). spring 2015, El Niño-like conditions developed, which led to several periods of intense rainfall in the Baffin Bay watershed.
+These conditions persisted through spring 2016, which during several additional high rainfall periods were observed (Fig. 3).
+Thereafter, precipitation conditions returned to near average until summer 2017, when drought conditions again developed (Fig. 3).

 Figure 3.
-Precipitation anomaly (deviation from 1974-2014 monthly mean) at Kingsville Naval Air Station from 2004 to 2016.
+Precipitation anomaly (deviation from 1974-2014 monthly mean) at Kingsville Naval Air Station.